EngineeringSample/ETH-WalletBalanceBatchChecker/README.md

 ---

-Replace `"ETH-WalletBalanceBatchChecker.py"` with the actual filename of your script.
 This tutorial explains how to use the script while considering that it's still in development and open to future enhancements.